soraro/kurt/README.md

   -h, --help                help for kurt
   -l, --label strings       Specify multiple times for the label keys you want to see.
-                            For example: -l app (default [*]) -n, --namespace strings   Specify namespace for kurt to collect reboot metrics.
+                            For example: -l app (default [*]) -n, --namespace strings   Specify namespace for kurt to collect restart metrics.
                             Leave blank to collect in all namespaces.

 Use "kurt [command] --help" for more information about a command.